Skip to main content

 Filtering logs

-Use the filter controls at the top of the logs page to narrow down what you see:
+Use the filter controls to narrow down what you see:

 • Search — type any text to filter by integration name or action